 The core of the whole thing is the gateway.
 It blocks some signals, passes some through, translates some from GM to Mazda or vice versa and provides software simulation of entire subsystems that had to be removed.
 It does depend on a steering column angle sensor that is found on the GT and GT-S models, this will have to be retrofitted to Club and Sport models.
-We have not datalogged a Fiat 124 to see if the Mazda programming will do the job, but we can do that if you are planning a V8 Fiat.
+We have not datalogged a Fiat 124 to see if the Mazda programming will do the job.

 The battery relocation kit is required to make room for the engine.
 It includes a trunk-mounted kill switch as well as an underhood jump/charge point.

 Not included are a number of wiring bits and pieces that you can easily pick up elsewhere - butt connectors, heat shielding, etc. The kit also does not include the battery or hold-down so you can use the size and type of battery you prefer.
 We recommend using an Odyssey PC925T and the matching Odyssey bracket, available all over the place.